neoforged/.github/primers/26.1/index.md

         - `hasDefaultDeviceChanged` moved to `AbstractDeviceTracker`, not one-to-one
         - `getAvailableSoundDevices` moved to `DeviceList`, not one-to-one
         - `createDeviceTracker` - Creates the tracker for managing audio device changes.
+        - `getDebugString` -> `getChannelDebugString`
     - `PollingDeviceTracker` - A device tracker that uses polling intervals to determine changes.
+    - `SoundBuffer`
+        - `format` - The format of the sound stream.
+        - `size` - The number of bytes in the sound stream.
+        - `isValid` - If the sound stream is in a valid state.
 - `net.minecraft.client.Options`
     - `DEFAULT_SOUND_DEVICE` is now `private` from `public`
     - `isSoundDeviceDefault` - Checks if the device is the default audio device.
+- `net.minecraft.client.gui.components.debug`
+    - `DebugEntrySoundCache` - A debug entry displaying the current cache for loaded sound streams.
+    - `DebugScreenEntries#SOUND_CACHE` - The identifier for the sound stream cache debug information.
 - `net.minecraft.client.sounds`
     - `DeviceTracker` - An interface for managing the changes of audio devices.
+    - `SoundBufferLibrary`
+        - `enumerate` - Loops through all cached sounds, outputting its id, size, and format.
+        - `$DebugOutput` - An interface that accepts some sound metadata.
+            - `$Counter` - An output implementation that keepts track of the number of sound streams and the total size.
+    - `SoundEngine`
+        - `getDebugString` -> `getChannelDebugString`, `getSoundCacheDebugStats`; not one-to-one
-    - `SoundEngine$DeviceCheckState` is removed
+        - `$DeviceCheckState` is removed
+    - `SoundManager#getDebugString` -> `getChannelDebugString`, `getSoundCacheDebugStats`; not one-to-one

 ### Input Message Editor Support

 Minecraft now has support for Input Message Editors (IME), which allow complex characters from languages like Chinese or Hindi to be inputted instead of the temporary preedit text.
 The preedit text is displayed as an overlay within the game, while any other IME features provided by the host OS.
 With this addition, support can be added within screens through `GuiEventListener#preeditUpdated`, or by using an existing vanilla widget which implements the method.

 - `com.mojang.blaze3d.platform`
-    - `InputConstants#setupKeyboardCallbacks` now takes in the `GLFWCharCallbackI` instead of `GLFWCharModsCallbackI` for the character typed callback, and `GLFWPreeditCallbackI` to handle inputting complex characters via an input method editor
+    - `InputConstants#setupKeyboardCallbacks` now takes in the `GLFWCharCallbackI` instead of `GLFWCharModsCallbackI` for the character typed callback, `GLFWPreeditCallbackI` to handle inputting complex characters via an input method editor, and `GLFWIMEStatusCallbackI` for notifying about the status of the editor
     - `MessageBox` - A utility for creating OS native messages boxes.
+    - `Window`
-    - `Window#setIMEPreeditArea` - Sets the area where the predicted text cursor should appear.
+        - `setIMEPreeditArea` - Sets the area where the predicted text cursor should appear.
+        - `startTextInput`, `stopTextInput`, `toggleIME` - Handles toggling the input message editor.
+        - `onTextInputFocusChange` - Changes the editor input status based on if the text input is focused.
+- `net.minecraft.client.Minecraft#notifyIMEChanged` - Sets that the input message editor status has changed.
 - `net.minecraft.client.gui.GuiGraphics`
     - `setPreeditOverlay` - Sets the overlay drawing the preedit text.
     - `renderDeferredElements` now takes in the `int`s for the mouse position and the game time delta ticks `float`